click2install/react-dotnet-vitejs/README.md

 # react-dotnet-vitejs
 Sample project using netcore 5, ViteJS, React and TypeScript.
+The entry HTML page is a Razor view that renders the user details into the entry page HTML and read using a React Context Provider.
+No authenticated is added to this code, you can easily scaffold the netcore Identity and render a mapped `User` object from the `User.Identity` property instead.

 Runs via netcore CLI or F5 within Visual Studio.

 ## Prerequisites
  - .NET 5.0 (or higher) SDK